OpenEvalProject/evals/manuscripts/elife-93099/v1/manuscript.md

 The QM region of the complete system consists of the diphosphate moiety of both ADP molecules, one Mg2+ ion, and the four water molecules that coordinate the metal ion in the crystal structure (Figure 1—figure supplement 1).

-## Free-energy determination strategy using MSMD and Jarzynski’s equation
+### Free-energy determination strategy using MSMD and Jarzynski’s equation

 The FEPs were constructed by performing constant velocity MSMD simulations (i.e., stiff string approximation), and using Jarzynski’s equality (Jarzynski, 1997), which relates equilibrium free-energy values with the irreversible work performed over the system along a user defined reaction coordinate that drives the system from reactants to products.
-In the present study, the reaction coordinate (ξ) was chosen as:(1)ξ=d(Oleaving−P)−d(Oattacking−P)
+In the present study, the reaction coordinate (ξ) was chosen as:

+$$
+ξ=d(O_{leaving}−P)−d(O_{attacking}−P)
+$$

 Calculations were performed using a force constant of 300 kcal/mol/Å and pulling velocities of 0.05 Å ps−1.
 To reconstruct the FEP of the phosphate transfer reaction, two sets of at least 10 SMD runs were performed starting from equilibrated QM/MM MD structures corresponding to either the system in (1) the Adk/ADP–ADP state (presently defined as forward reaction), and (2) the Adk/ATP–AMP state (backward reaction).
 Each set of work profiles was used to obtain the corresponding forward and backward FEPs with Jarzynski’s equality (Jarzynski, 1997), and finally the two profiles were combined to obtain the complete curve.
 Since when using MSMD in combination with Jarzynski’s inequality, the system starts from equilibrium conditions and is driven along the RC further from equilibrium as the reaction proceeds, and therefore the FEP estimate increasingly overestimates the real FEP.
 The best way to combine forward and backward reactions is performed by keeping the initial segment (and thus lower) FEP of each forward and backward reaction estimates.
 This strategy was successfully used to obtain enzymatic reaction FEPs in previous works (Crespo et al., 2005; Defelipe et al., 2015).

 Along the present work, the ADP in the ATP-lid will be called as AD(T)P and the other, in the AMP-lid, as AD(M)P. The reaction involves the two P–O bonds, one forming and the another breaking, the two bonds sharing the same phosphorus atom from the transferring phosphate (Figure 1B).
 In the former, an oxygen atom of the AD(T)P reacts and we will name it as Oattacking.
 The breaking bond is described by the oxygen atom for the AD(M)P and it will be called Oleaving.

-## Higher-level DFT(PBE) free-energy calculations
+### Higher-level DFT(PBE) free-energy calculations

 The FEP of the ADK with Mg2+ was also computed using a higher level of theory.
 Here, the QM system was described with PBE functional (Perdew et al., 1996) using a DZVP basis set as implemented in the GPU-based code LIO that works with amber (Nitsche et al., 2014).
 To take advantage of previous DFTB sampling, five lowest work versus RC profiles of the forward and backward reactions were selected, and segmented in 10 windows or stages.
 For each window, the FEP at the DFT(PBE) level was computed using SMD with a steering velocity of 0.05 Å/ps.
 Windows were combined to obtain both forward and backward FEP and the final profile was obtained by joining them.
 Details of the staged strategy can be found in references (Ozer et al., 2010; Ozer et al., 2012; Ganguly et al., 2020).

-## Commitment analysis
+### Commitment analysis

 To verify the true nature of the observed TS we performed a commitment analysis.
 We first selected 20 structures for each of 11 points along the RC in the TS region (every 0.1 Å from −0.6 to 0.6 Å on the RC).
 Structures were equilibrated at the corresponding RC position for 5 ps using a harmonic restrain potential of 300 kcal/mol/Å. From the final equilibrated structure, we used the modified Berendsen thermostat (Bussi et al., 2007) to assign random initial velocities, and performed 10 non-restrained simulations.
 Each simulation was followed and determined whether it reached the reactants or products.
 Finally, the resulting probability (estimated from the observed frequency) to reach product for each point along the RC was computed.

-## Umbrella sampling simulations
+### Umbrella sampling simulations

 Finally, to avoid possible bias due to the use of MSMD to obtain the FEP, we also computed the corresponding profile using umbrella sampling.
 The initial structures for each window were randomly selected from the lowest work MSMD trajectories along the RC.
 The force constant for the harmonic restraint was set to 300 kcal/mol/Å2, ensuring sufficient confinement without inducing artificial behavior.
 Windows were separated every 0.1 Å along the whole RC.
 Each window simulation started with a equilibration run of 60 ps at NPT condition, followed by sampling over a production run of 40 ps, with coordinates recorded at 1 ps intervals and the reaction coordinate values every 1 fs.
 Simulations were performed at the previously described SCC-DFTB level of theory.
 The weighted histogram analysis method was employed to reconstruct the free-energy landscape from the individual window simulations (Kumar et al., 1992; Grossfield, 2010).

-## Principal component analysis
+### Principal component analysis

 One single trajectory containing the TSE structures of MSMD and umbrella sampling was created by aligning the atoms of the P–Oleaving and P–Oattacking to a reference.
 The reference was the reactant structure (ADP/ADP).
 This was done in order to compare the TSEs using the same coordinate system.
 The principal component analysis was calculated over the transferring phosphate atoms, Mg2+ ion, Pα and O3α atoms from AD(M)P and Pβ and O3β atoms from AD(T)P. Those atoms were selected because they are directly involved in the chemical reaction.

-## Steady-state kinetics measurements
+### Steady-state kinetics measurements

 Steady-state kinetics measurements for A. aeolicus Adk (Adk) were performed at different pH values in the absence of divalent metals (using 50 mM of EDTA) and the presence of Mg2+ or Ca2+.
 In all cases, the reaction was started by the addition of 8 mM ADP and saturating metal concentrations were used if applicable (32 mM at pH 5 and 8 mM at pH 7 and 9, respectively).
 The enzyme concentration varied between 30 nM and 200 μM depending on the rate of interconversion; measurements were collected at 25°C. The amount of product was quantified with high-pressure liquid chromatography (HPLC).
 Protein precipitated by quench (30% Trichloroacetic acid,TCA, + 6 M HCl mixture) was separated with Spin-X centrifugal tube filters (Costar), filtered supernatant was diluted to avoid HPLC detector saturation, and the pH was brought to 6.0 to achieve optimal separation.
 The samples were analyzed on an HPLC system (Agilent Infinity 1260) with a high-precision autosampler (injection error <0.1 μl) and analytical HPLC column ACE (i.d.
 2.4 mm, length 250 mm, C18-AR, 5 Å pore size) and separated with isocratic elution with potassium phosphate mobile phase (100 mM, pH 6.1).
 The observed rate constants were determined from 8 to 15 data points for each temperature and/or pH value using initial rate analysis.
 The values and uncertainties (SD) shown in Figure 5 and Table 2 were determined from least-squares linear regression.
 Similarly, values and uncertainties (SD) of ΔH‡ and ΔS‡ were extracted from linear regression of the data points presented in Figure 5A.

-## Temperature dependence of catalysis and mutant activity
+### Temperature dependence of catalysis and mutant activity

 Experiments were essentially performed as described previously (Kerns et al., 2015) and above.
 In short, the steady-state kinetics measurements were collected at temperatures between 20 and 60°C for the temperature dependency and at 25°C for the mutants.
 For the temperature dependence, the samples contained 4 mM ADP and equimolar (with nucleotide) concentrations of calcium or 50 mM EDTA.
 The enzyme concentration was varied between 50 nM to 1 μM (with Ca2+) and 100 to 200 μM (with EDTA); buffer was 100 mM HEPES, pH 7.0, and 80 mM KCl.
 The amount of product produced over time (10–16 min) was quantified with HPLC and observed rates were extracted as described above.
 A similar approach was used for the Arg-to-Lys Aadk mutants, where the reaction was measured in both directions starting with either 4 mM ADP or ATP/AMP and equimolar (with nucleotide) concentrations of Mg2+.